MicrosoftDocs/sql-docs/docs/machine-learning/install/custom-runtime-r.md

 ## Pre-install checklist

-Before installing a R custom runtime, install the following:
+Before installing an R custom runtime, install the following:

 + [SQL Server 2019 for Linux (Cumulative Update 3 or later)](../../linux/sql-server-linux-setup.md).
 Before you install SQL Server on Linux, you must configure a Microsoft repository.
 For more information, see [configuring repositories](../../linux/sql-server-linux-change-repo.md).